Prime Minister of the United Kingdom: Compensation

 In 2010, the prime minister received £14,500 in addition to a salary of £65,737 as a member of parliament.
 Until 2006, the lord chancellor was the highest-paid member of the government, ahead of the prime minister.
 This reflected the lord chancellor's position at the head of the judicial pay scale.
 The Constitutional Reform Act 2005 eliminated the lord chancellor's judicial functions and also reduced the office's salary to below that of the prime minister.
 During the premiership of Gordon Brown, the prime minister received a salary of £193,885 on 1 April 2009 which was higher than the salary of £166,786 as of 2024.
 The reasons for such reductions are Brown's cuts to voluntary pay at around £150,000 during pre-election in the May 2010 election, and when David Cameron became prime minister the cuts were extended to 5%, amounting at around £142,500.
 Subsequent prime ministers have kept the restraint on ministerial pay and have not taken any further pay outside of what they are entitled.
 According to journalist Simon Kelner, the salary of the prime minister must be increased and that further expansion of a salary or hospitality received by a prime minister is disavowed under the Corrupt and Illegal Practices Prevention Act 1883 which only criminalised voter bribery and introduced standards for election expenses, and "created a more level playing field for parliamentary candidates".
-Kelner said that it is a inadequate way of holding a prime minister into account.
-This was in response to the 2024 Labour Party freebies controversy, in which the current prime minister, Keir Starmer, having reportedly failed to disclose the amount of gifts and "freebies" received by him, members of his family and cabinet.
+Kelner said that it is an inadequate way of holding a prime minister into account.
+This was in response to the 2024 Labour Party freebies controversy, in which the prime minister at the time, Keir Starmer, reportedly failed to disclose the amount of gifts and "freebies" received by him, members of his family and cabinet.